Desolation Boulevard: Cover artwork

 The album artwork was done by art design group Hipgnosis, famous for working with the likes of Pink Floyd, Genesis, The Alan Parsons Project, and Led Zeppelin.
 The background photo was shot near the entrance of a rock music club called Filthy McNasty's, located at 8852 Sunset Boulevard in West Hollywood, California.
 Today, it is the site of The Viper Room, which is where actor River Phoenix died of a drug overdose on Halloween morning in 1993.

+The US front cover was slightly altered to add extra road signs and an altering of the album's title and band logo.

 Track listing

 All songs written and composed by Brian Connolly, Steve Priest, Andy Scott and Mick Tucker except where noted.